 In general a 7 at GCSE is the minimum grade you will need to achieve in a subject to be able to study it at Emanuel at A level.
-Additionally, if you wish to study Mathematics or Physics at A level you will need at least an 8 at GCSE, and those studying Physics at A level must also be studying A level Mathematics.
-In addition, we require the average grade criteria to be met.
+Individual subject criteria may vary, for example those wishing to study Mathematics or Physics at A level will need at least an 8 at GCSE, and those studying Physics at A level must also be studying A level Mathematics.
+In addition, we require all pupils to meet the average grade criteria.
 This standard indicates that a pupil will be able to study independently, and can successfully access the very much more challenging material presented by the A level courses.